AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/update-xdm.md

     >[!NOTE]
     >
     > Do not set any Commerce-specific field groups as `Primary identity`.
-Doing so, identifies the field as required and Experience Platform expects that field in every event.
+Doing so identifies the field as required and Experience Platform expects that field in every event.
 If that field is absent, data ingestion fails.

     Your XDM schema now contains Commerce-specific field groups so that the data collected from the Commerce storefront [events](events.md) is represented in the XDM.

-1. [Create a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) and select the XDM schema that contains the Commerce-specific field groups.
+1. [Create a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) and select the XDM schema that contains the Commerce-specific field groups.